Volkswagen Golf Estate interior

 Interior quality is one of the VW Golf Estate’s biggest selling points – giving premium quality at a mainstream price.

-Some might hanker after a little more verve, but the simple layout means the car is extremely easy to operate and the touchscreen infotainment system represents a benchmark that rivals would do well to follow.
+Some might hanker after a little more verve, but the simple layout means the VW Golf Estate is extremely easy to operate and the touchscreen infotainment system represents a benchmark that rivals would do well to follow.

 Inside, it just feels like it comes from the class above

 The Volkswagen Golf Estate is the only car in its class to offer gesture controls, though it’s a feature that you’ll probably show off once to your passengers and then forget about because the regular controls are already so intuitive.
 They’re only available on the most expensive system that comes with an expansive 9.2-inch screen and detailed graphics.

 Mid-range models get an eight-inch screen, which drops to 6.5 inches in basic cars.
 All have an easy-to-understand-menu structure that makes them some of the best in class.